 NOTE--Due to the nature of wireless communications, a device in the OWPAN will be able to receive and decode transmissions from all other devices complying with this standard that are in the same coverage area.

-Figure x depicts the setup and operation of relaying.

 The relay device shall periodically transmit a Reachable Address element to the coordinator.
 The periodicity is implementation-specific.
-Fig. x shows the periodic message exchange between the relay device and coordinator.
+Fig. x shows the exchange of the Reachable Address element between the potential relay device and the coordinator.

 Upon receiving a Reachable Address element, the coordinator shall decide whether to use relaying for communication with the devices in the Reachable Address element.
 The coordinator may activate the relaying for a certain device as described in 5.10.2.
-The coordinator may deactivate the relaying for a certain device at any time.
+The coordinator may deactivate the relaying for a certain device at any time as described in 5.10.3.
 The coordinator should deactivate the relaying for a certain device when it was previously reachable by the relay device and determined permanently not reachable anymore.

 In the presence of multiple relay devices in the environment, coordinator may choose more than one relay for a device.

-Fig. x Relay activation chart for relaying operation
+Fig. X Relay activation chart for relaying operation

 5.10.2 Activating a relay link

-Once the coordinator decides which devices will be served by the relay device, it shall send Relay Configuration Request element, as described in 6.6.29, to the intended relay device with the Relay Active field set to one and the Relay Link Address field set to the address of the device intended to have the relay link.
+To configure a relay device and activate a relay link, the coordinator shall send Relay Device Configuration Request element, as described in 6.6.29, to the intended relay device with the Relay Active field set to one and the Relay Link Address field set to the address of the device intended to have the relay link.

-Upon receiving the Relay Configuration Request from the coordinator, the intended relay device shall answer with a Relay Configuration Response.
+Upon receiving the Relay Configuration Request element from the coordinator, the intended relay device shall answer with a Relay Configuration Response element.
 It shall set the Status field to SUCCESS if the request was accepted and DENIED otherwise.
 The intended relay device shall include the usable MCS ID for transmissions from the intended relayed device to the relay device in the Relay Configuration Response element.

 Upon receiving a Relay Configuration Response element with Status set to SUCCESS from the intended relay device, the coordinator shall transmit Relayed Device Configuration Request element to the intended relayed device.